online-ml/deep-river/paper/paper.md

 MOA offers extensive tools for stream mining but lacks deep learning support and Python compatibility.
 While capyMOA provides Python accessibility to MOA, capyMOA is limited by the underlying Java infrastructure and lacks a natural integration with PyTorch’s deep learning ecosystem.

-`DeepRiver`[@githubGitHubOnlinemldeepriver] differentiates itself by integrating deep learning capabilities directly into streaming data workflows, enabling continuous learning for neural network models.
+`DeepRiver` differentiates itself by integrating deep learning capabilities directly into streaming data workflows, enabling continuous learning for neural network models.
 This addresses a critical gap left by existing frameworks, which are predominantly focused on non-deep learning models.

 # Features

-`DeepRiver`[@githubGitHubOnlinemldeepriver] enables the usage of deep learning models for data streams.
+`DeepRiver` enables the usage of deep learning models for data streams.
 This means that deep learning models need to adapt to changes within the evolving data stream [@bayram2022concept;@lu2018learning] i.ex. the number of classes might change over time.
 In addition to the integration of PyTorch[@paszke2017automatic] into `River`[@montiel2021river], this package offers additional data stream specific functionalities such as class incremental learning or specific optimizers for data streams.

 ## Compatibility

-`DeepRiver`[@githubGitHubOnlinemldeepriver] is built on the unified application programming interface (API) of `River`[@montiel2021river] that seamlessly integrates both supervised and unsupervised learning techniques.
+`DeepRiver` is built on the unified application programming interface (API) of `River`[@montiel2021river] that seamlessly integrates both supervised and unsupervised learning techniques.
 Further, it integrates the huge functionality of PyTorch[@paszke2017automatic] for deep learning such as using GPU acceleration and a broad range of architectures.
 This unified approach simplifies the development process and facilitates a cohesive workflow for practitioners working with dynamic data streams.
 Leveraging the capabilities of the well-established `River`[@montiel2021river] library and the powerful PyTorch[@paszke2017automatic] framework, `DeepRiver` combines the strengths of these technologies to deliver a robust and flexible platform for deep learning on data streams.